espruino/EspruinoDocs/tasks/Graphics.md

 #### Creating a raw image

+The easiest solution is to use [our online Image Converter](/Image+Converter).

-It's best to install the [ImageMagick](http://www.imagemagick.org/) tools.
+Or you can use command-line tools locally.
+It's best to install [ImageMagick](http://www.imagemagick.org/).
 Then you can type commands like:

 ```Bash
 # Create a 24 bit RGB image called output.raw